bongo227/Atomical/doc/doc_gen.md

 ```

 #### Queue pop
-Popping from the queue is as simple as removing an item from the frount or back and updating the list.
+Popping from the queue is as simple as removing an item from the front or back and updating the list.
 ```
 FUNCTION queuePopFrount(queue)
     IF queue.first = _